orblivion/ntfy/.sandstorm/README_DETAILS.md

 	* Help us test more:
 		* https://docs.ntfy.sh/integrations/
 		* https://unifiedpush.org/users/apps/
+        * Mention that it's becasue of headers (maybe move most of the "Headers vs JSON API" section to here.)
 * Explain that the Desktop PWA will not work with the Sandstorm version.
 (In the far future, PWAs would be great for Sandstorm)
 * We won't support Desktop Notifications out of the box.
 	* Reasons